Built around

 Interaction should be deliberate and distraction-free.

-Halion avoids complex gestures, touch surfaces, or constant visual input.
-Instead, input is simple and purposeful.
+Halion avoids complex gestures, touch surfaces, and constant visual input.
+Instead, input is simple and purposeful — voice commands and a discreet ring.

 Technology That Disappears